92% will be prepared to work with Veterans and their families.

 After completing this course, the learner will be able to:

-At the beginning of 2015, there were an estimated 23.4 million living veterans of United States military service.
-This is in addition to the 2.2 million currently active service men and women with their more than 3 million immediate family members.
-These men and women, heroes all, have placed themselves into harm’s way to protect our country and further our way of life.
-As a health professional I want to say straight up, thank you.
-Thank you for your service and the support of your families who share the burden of your trails while experiencing the joy and sorrow along with you (SAMHSA Veterans, 2014).
+There are 18.8 million living veterans of United States military service.1,2 This is in addition to the 1.3 million currently active servicemen and women with their more than 3 million immediate family members.3 These men and women, heroes all, have placed themselves into harm’s way to protect our country and further our way of life.
+As a health professional, I want to say straight up, thank you.
+Thank you for your service and the support of your families who share the burden of your trails while experiencing the joy and sorrow along with you.

-Going into harm’s way is polite speak for stating that there will be risk with hopes for reward, boredom interspaced with sudden moments of sheer horror.
-Each person facing the perils accompanying military service will be changed by them.
-Many for the better, some for the worse, and all will gain memories and life experiences which may well become intrusive or a burden.
+Going into harm’s way is polite speak for stating that there will be a risk with hopes for reward, boredom interspaced with sudden moments of sheer horror.
+Those experiences will change each person facing the perils accompanying military service.
+Many changes for the better, some for the worse, and all will gain memories and life experiences that may well become intrusive or a burden.

-Mental health is as important, if not more so, then physical health.
-Just as our minds and emotions control our body, injury to our mind and spirit can lead to loss of control and critical life functions.
-There is no way to emphasis the serious role that mental health and mental healing plays in the lives of our military, our veterans, and their families.
+Mental health is as important, if not more so than physical health.
+Just as our minds and emotions control our body, injury to our mind and spirit can lead to loss of control and damage to critical life functions.
+There is no way to emphasize enough the serious role that mental health and mental healing play in the lives of our military, our veterans, and their families.

 Exposure to events such as civilians or “friendly” forces suddenly turning violent and deadly, or the use of children as both human shields and as the mobile platform for suicide bombs destroys our belief in safety and trust.
 Death and destruction of communities by their fellow countrymen committed from inconceivable motives shakes the concepts of civilized behavior to the very core.
-Repeated exposures to terror and horror which go beyond what most civilians will ever see except in nightmares are life changing.
-It is no wonder many veterans return home dramatically altered.
+Repeated exposures to terror and horror which go beyond what most civilians will ever see, except in nightmares, are life-changing.
+It is no wonder many veterans return home dramatically changed.

-The demands and stresses which are placed on the loved ones of service members is equally intense.
+The demands and stresses which are placed on the loved ones of service members are equally intense.
 Occurrences such as frequent relocation, the chance of sudden deployment, continual preparation for bad news concerning their loved ones gone away to danger zones all take a toll on mind and body.
-Add to this the fact that the person they are most close too will, in all probability return to them different, perhaps even as though they were strangers to one another, and may not return at all.
+Add to this the fact that the person they are most close too will, in all probability, return to them differently, perhaps even as though they were strangers to one another, and may not return at all.

-An increase in the signs of mental issues amongst military members, present and past, demonstrates the need for preventive services, as well as ongoing mental and emotional help for active military, for our veterans, and for the families of service men and women.
+An increase in recognition of mental issues amongst military members, present and past, demonstrates the need for preventive services, as well as ongoing mental and emotional help for active military, for our veterans, and the families of servicemen and women.

-Adjustment disorder is a stress related, short-term condition that may occur when a person is faced with a stressful event or situation.
-It is common for feelings of distress, discomfort, and emotional/mental turmoil to be present and ramifications can be considerable, up to a potential for suicidal feelings and thinking.
+Adjustment disorder is a stress-related, typically short-term issue with coping that may occur when a person is faced with a stressful event or situation.6 It is common for feelings of distress, discomfort, and emotional/mental turmoil to be present.
+Ramifications can be considerable, up to and including the potential for suicidal feelings and thinking.

 Unusual feelings associated with a change may begin soon after the stress occurs or within three months of the event.
 These feelings typically resolve when the stressing situation goes away, or the person affected has had an opportunity to adapt to the change, usually within six months.

-Symptoms associated with adjustment disorder focus on things that are unusual for that person and may include such items as;
+Symptoms associated with adjustment disorder focus on things that are unusual for that person and may include:

-Many of those recovered from adjustment disorder report having felt unusual feelings of hopelessness, being trapped in an unwanted situation with the lack of good options while being cut off or isolated from others who would typically be of help
+Many of those recovered from adjustment disorder report having felt unusual feelings of hopelessness and being trapped in an unwanted situation with the lack of good options.
+All while being cut off or isolated from others who would typically be of help.

-Because adjustment disorder is typically a time limited occurrence treatment focuses on help dealing with the changes and stresses occurring right now that are triggering the condition.
-Support in the form of individual, couples and group counseling can have a positive impact on the situation and feelings.
-Medications may serve as a short term help for some of the symptoms, however as adjustment disorder typically resolves on its own with time and support, it is important to realize that a long term course of pharmacotherapy is generally not warranted.
-Of help in the short term are agents such as;
+Because adjustment disorder is typically a time-limited occurrence, treatment focuses on help dealing with the changes and stresses occurring right now that are triggering the condition.
+Support in the form of individual, couples, and group counseling can have a positive impact on the situation and feelings.
+Medications may serve as short-term help for some of the symptoms; however, adjustment disorder typically resolves on its own with time and support.
+It is important to realize that a long-term course of pharmacotherapy is generally not warranted.
+Of help in the short term are agents such as:

-When a sudden, horrific event occurs it is common for our minds to reel away from the unexpected, unwanted reality.
-The condition referred to as acute stress disorder may occur as we struggle to make sense of the traumatic event and come to terms with what has happened.
+When a sudden, horrific event occurs, it is common for our minds to reel away from the unexpected, unwanted reality.
+The condition referred to as acute stress disorder may occur as we struggle to make sense of a sudden traumatic event and come to terms with what has happened.

-Acute stress responses, reactions that occur within us immediately after a violation of our sensibilities and our perceptions of the world, include such feelings or alterations of perceptions as; dissociation or detachment, the feeling that something unwanted is intruding on us, negative moods, the impulse to avoid situations or persons associated with the event, and even a heightening of our senses and automatic responses such as startle reflexes (Bryant, 2015).
+Acute stress responses are reactions that occur within us immediately after a violation of our sensibilities and our perceptions of the world.7 They include such feelings or alterations of perceptions as:

-There are no available blood tests or diagnostic imaging studies that can reliably diagnose stress disorders, although interesting research is being done with imaging scan technology.
-It is important therefore to be able to spot acute responses to stress and catch ASD before it turns into PTSD so that we can better prevent and ameliorate, rather than wait to treat a well-established condition.
+We are learning that actual changes in the brain and neural tissues occur during strong stress responses.8 However, currently, there are no available blood tests or diagnostic imaging studies that can reliably diagnose stress disorders, although exciting research is being done with imaging scan technology.
+It is important, therefore, to be able to spot acute responses to stress and catch ASD before it turns into PTSD so that we can better prevent and ameliorate, rather than wait to treat a well-established condition.

-Most of us, at some time in our lives will experience acute stress symptoms.
-In general acute stress progresses through four sets, or phases, of symptoms;
+Most of us, at some time in our lives, will experience acute stress symptoms.
+In general, acute stress progresses through four sets, or phases, of symptoms.9

 Intrusion symptoms include the following: